openwisp/openwisp-firmware-upgrader/docs/user/rest-api.rst

 - ``is_persistent`` (boolean, default ``true``): keep retrying offline devices until they come back online or the operation is cancelled.
 See :doc:`persistent-mass-upgrades`.
+- ``upgrade_all`` (boolean, default ``false``): also upgrade devices that have no firmware image on record, letting the system pick an image from the hardware model
+- ``scheduled_at`` (ISO 8601 datetime with timezone offset): run the upgrade at this time instead of immediately.
+The batch is created in the ``scheduled`` status and launched when the time arrives.
+Omit it to upgrade now.

 Example with filters: